 Unfortunately the 2010 season will always be tarnished with the sad passing of Peter Darvill.
 Peter passed away on the Isle of Man in December, he didn’t get to see us back on a European Podium and we are committed to getting the result that eluded Peter for all those years.

 2015 saw us reach 3rd in the European eBike Championship launching us into 2016 on a high.
 This season didn’t disappoint seeing multiple finishes at pure road racing events including a top 20 finish at the Classic TT, a major achievement given the high quality field!

-For 2017 we have decided to take a step back and whilst not fielding any Darvill bikes we will be supporting a couple of riders so expect to see the Darvill Team in the paddock once again.
+In 2017 we decided to take a step back and whilst not fielding any Darvill bikes we supported a couple of riders in addition to joining the ranks of the ACU trained Technical Officials supplying our resources to the local Championship and international Road Races (TT through to the S100 and Manx GP/Classic TT).

 For 2018 we have joined up with PreZ Racing for the season (and beyond?) assisting with pre-race prep and resourcing in the paddock at all their events whilst also again working with the ACU supplying resources to the I0M Scrutineer Association.